 - (E) A county of the fourth class: 2% of the gross terminal revenue from each such licensed facility shall be distributed as follows: - (I) The department shall make distributions directly to each municipality within the county, except the host municipality, by using a formula equal to the sum of \$25,000 plus \$10 per resident of the municipality using the most recent population figures provided by the Department of Community and Economic Development, provided, however, that the amount so distributed to any municipality shall not exceed 50% of its total budget for fiscal year 2009 or 2013, whichever is greater, adjusted for inflation in subsequent fiscal years by an amount not to exceed an annual cost-of-living adjustment calculated by applying any upward percentage change in the Consumer Price Index immediately prior to the date the adjustment is due to take effect.
 Distributions to a municipality in accordance with this subclause shall be deposited into a special fund which shall be established by the municipality.
 The governing body of the municipality shall have the right to draw upon the special fund for any lawful purpose provided that the municipality identifies the fund as the source of the expenditure.
-Each municipality shall annually 1 2 submit a report to the Department of Community 3 and Economic Development detailing the amount and 4 purpose of each expenditure made from the special 5 fund during the prior fiscal year.
-6 (II) Any funds not distributed under 7 subclause (I) shall be deposited into a 8 restricted receipts account established in the 9 Department of Community and Economic Development 10 to be used exclusively for grants to the county, 11 to economic development authorities or 12 redevelopment authorities within the county for 13 grants for economic development projects, infrastructure projects, job training, community 14 15 improvement projects, other projects in the 16 public interest, and necessary and reasonable 17 administrative costs.
-Notwithstanding the 18 provisions of the act of February 9, 1999 (P.L.1, 19 No.1), known as the Capital Facilities Debt 20 Enabling Act, grants made under this clause may 21 be utilized as local matching funds for other 22 grants or loans from the Commonwealth.
-23 (F) Counties of the fifth through eighth 24 classes: 25 Except as set forth in subclause (II), 26 2% of the gross terminal revenue from each such 27 licensed facility shall be deposited into a 28 restricted account established in the Department 29 of Community and Economic Development to be used 30 exclusively for grants to the county.
-31 (II) If the licensed facility is located in a second class township in a county of the fifth 32 33 class, 2% of the gross terminal revenue from the 34 licensed facility shall be distributed as 35 follows: 36 1% shall be deposited into a (a) 37 restricted receipts account to be established 38 in the Commonwealth Financing Authority to be 39 used exclusively for grants for projects in the public interest to municipalities within 40 41 the county where the licensed facility is 42 located.
-43 1% shall be distributed to the county 44 for projects in the public interest in the 45 county.
-46 from each such licensed facility.
+Each municipality shall annually submit a report to the Department of Community and Economic Development detailing the amount and purpose of each expenditure made from the special fund during the prior fiscal year. - (II) Any funds not distributed under subclause (I) shall be deposited into a restricted receipts account established in the Department of Community and Economic Development to be used exclusively for grants to the county, to economic development authorities or redevelopment authorities within the county for grants for economic development projects, infrastructure projects, job training, community improvement projects, other projects in the public interest, and necessary and reasonable administrative costs.
+Notwithstanding the provisions of the act of February 9, 1999 (P.L.1, No.1), known as the Capital Facilities Debt Enabling Act, grants made under this clause may be utilized as local matching funds for other grants or loans from the Commonwealth. - (F) Counties of the fifth through eighth classes: - (I) Except as set forth in subclause (II), 2% of the gross terminal revenue from each such licensed facility shall be deposited into a restricted account established in the Department of Community and Economic Development to be used exclusively for grants to the county.